fle/django-screamshot/README.rst

 data
   HTTP data to be posted (*default:* ``{}``)

+wait
+  The screenshot will be performed only after the given amount of time (in milliseconds).

 waitfor
   CSS3 selector.
 The screenshot will be performed only once this selector is satisfied.
 Typical usage: if your page contains a heavy javascript processing,